abarajithan11/cocotb-example/README.md

 While Verilator is a fast & widely used open-source simulator, I could not find an easy way to install it in windows.
 Therefore, I will use icarus-verilog.

+Cocotb-test is a pytest-based library that wraps around cocotb and simplifies the make system.
+Advantages are:

+* Specifying makefile is also done in python
+* Can run the same test with different parameters automatically

 ## Setup anaconda, install cocotb

 Install anaconda from [here](https://docs.anaconda.com/anaconda/install/index.html).
 Then create an environment and install needed packages.